 Calhoun Discovery Program

-Students who complete the Discovery Program will graduate with a Bachelor’s degree in one of the participating disciplines and an Honors Diploma in Collaborative Innovation.
-All participating degrees incorporate the activities of the Discovery Program into their program of study without any adding any additional credits to the overall graduation total.
+Students who complete the CDP will graduate with a Bachelor’s degree in one of the participating disciplines and an Honors Collaborative Discovery Diploma.
+All participating programs incorporate the activities of the CDP into their program of study without any adding any additional credits to the overall graduation total.

 To apply, simply check the “Honors College” box on your VT Undergraduate Admissions application.
 There is no separate application for the Calhoun Discovery Program.